Exploring The Concept Of Narcissistic Supply

 This self-exploration can also pave the way for developing empathy and understanding the importance of considering the needs of others, thereby breaking the chain of narcissistic abuse.

-People who have been affected by an individual with narcissistic traits—be it a boss, a parent, or a partner in an abusive relationship—may benefit from therapeutic intervention.
+People who have had a relationship with a narcissist—be it a boss, a parent, or a partner in an abusive relationship—may benefit from therapeutic intervention.
 Therapy may offer a haven to discuss experiences, feelings, and fears without judgment or fear of retaliation.

-Survivors of narcissistic abuse often experience a whirlwind of emotions and may have difficulty with self-esteem after enduring narcissistic abuse.
-Therapy can assist in rebuilding their confidence, reinforcing their self-worth, and empowering them to set and maintain boundaries in their relationships.
+Survivors of narcissistic abuse often experience a whirlwind of emotions and may have difficulty with low self-esteem after enduring narcissistic abuse.
+Therapy can offer support in rebuilding their confidence, reinforcing their self-worth, and empowering them to set and maintain boundaries in their relationships so they can once again feel good about themselves.

 Navigating the aftermath of narcissistic injury